No products in the cart.

 Now we’ve made our argument.

 There is a reason why a race car has a hard brake pedal – it’s simply more efficient.
-We hope this blog post helped explain the engineering behind brake pedal stiffness and how sim racing hardware can simulate that.
+We hope this guide helped explain the engineering behind brake pedal stiffness and how sim racing hardware can simulate that.

 It’s difficult to describe the contrast between 2-stage and 1-stage braking if you haven’t tried both or are used to the long pedal travel of a road car.
 But real race drivers and dedicated sim racers will tell you: once you’ve tried a proper sim racing brake pedal with more hardness, there’s no going back.